NorthboundTrain/jqg/docs/jqg.md

 ### Arguments

-Flatten and then search JSON for the `REGEX` supplied, using '`.`' as the search criteria if not specified (which matches everything).
+Flatten and then search the JSON input for `CRITERIA`, using the JQ Identity filter '`.`' if no `CRITERIA` supplied, treating `CRITERIA` as a regular expression otherwise.
 JQG uses the [PCRE](https://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions) engine built into JQ; see the JQ [man page](https://stedolan.github.io/jq/manual/#RegularexpressionsPCRE) for more details.

 `FILE` will be processed as a JSON file, reading `STDIN` if not specified.